adarwoo/modbus_relay/docs/user_manual.md

 .
 Pulsed EStop.
 The system will halt, but can be resumed right after .
 Resetable EStop.
 The EStop condition is reset by pushing the 'EStop reset' push button.
 .
 Terminal.
 Only a power cycle can clear the condition.

+## Failsafe management

+The relays can be individually configured to go Open or Close when a fault is detected.
+If a relay fault is detected, the relay coil is un-energized, and the relay will be opened.

 ## Recovery mode